sirikon/legalfile-proposal/README.md

 I think it's an important topic, and that having legal terms in this way in every project could be **so** useful.

 Be free to make pull requests, write issues and everything :D

+## Duplicated? ##

+I searched and talked with some people, no one knew nothing similar to this.
+I could be wrong, anyway.

+If it's duplicated, let me know in an issue :) Thanks!